HereThereBeDragons/doc-cvmfs/apx-parameters.rst

 CVMFS_DNS_MAX_TTL               | Maximum effective TTL in seconds for DNS queries of proxy server names
                                 | (not Stratum 1s).
 Defaults to 1 day.
-CVMFS_DNS_RETRIES               Number of retries when resolving proxy names CVMFS_DNS_TIMEOUT               Timeout in seconds when resolving proxy names CVMFS_DNS_ROAMING               If true, watch /etc/resolv.conf for nameserver changes CVMFS_ENFORCE_ACLS              | Enforce POSIX ACLs stored in the repository.
+CVMFS_DNS_RETRIES               Number of retries when resolving proxy names CVMFS_DNS_SERVER                IP of the DNS server CVMFS should use.
+CVMFS_DNS_TIMEOUT               Timeout in seconds when resolving proxy names CVMFS_DNS_ROAMING               If true, watch /etc/resolv.conf for nameserver changes CVMFS_ENFORCE_ACLS              | Enforce POSIX ACLs stored in the repository.
 Requires libfuse 3.